Home Health & Wellness Divided Between Meditation & Prayer? Here’s the Difference Between the Two Practices

 by Conscious Reminder

-Around the world, meditation and prayer, in free or structured form, play a huge role in our everyday life.
-So, do they serve any purpose in our lives or do we have to distinguish them?
+Around the world, meditation and prayer, in free or structured form, play a significant role in our everyday lives.
+So, do they serve any purpose in our lives, or do we have to distinguish them?
 Also, is there any difference between these two?

-There are people who feel uncomfortable when it comes to traditional prayer, saying that they find it hard to imagine a God somewhere in the sky who doles out all those requested blessings of some people, while not of others.
+There are people who feel uncomfortable when it comes to traditional prayer, saying that they find it hard to imagine a God somewhere in the sky who doles out all those requested blessings to some people, while not to others.

-Is this because of absence of faith or does it results from doing good deeds in order to warrant their desired outcome?
+Is this because of absence of faith, or does it result from doing good deeds in order to warrant their desired outcome?
 For a lot of people, sending the prayer up to the gift giver will not resonate.

 Some of them believe that prayer actually is the only focused intention.
-In fact, it is the desiring of a particular outcome.
-Does that mean that such desires create an intention out in our Universe and that the belief about actualization also creates those forces which conspire actually to align the circumstances?
+In fact, prayer is the act of desiring a particular outcome.
+Does that mean that such desires create an intention out in our Universe and that the belief about actualization also creates those forces that conspire actually to align the circumstances?

-There are those that believe in the prayer’s powers, and also in the powers of prayers in a group.
-They do not believe in the sense that more individuals that are asking God are going to attract his attention on their own way, but instead, collective awareness of wishes puts the wave of energies all around the Universe.
+There are those that believe in the prayer’s powers and also in the powers of prayers in a group.
+They do not believe in the sense that more individuals that are asking God are going to attract his attention on their own, but instead, collective awareness of wishes puts the wave of energies all around the Universe.

-So, when you see a person that is distressed and in need, you will send him or her some prayer of kindness and compassion.
+So, when you see a person who is distressed and in need, you will send him or her some prayer of kindness and compassion.
 You will silently send love and light to the ones all over the world, unknown and known.
-Your faith consists of the energies of the loving and compassionate thoughts, instead of requesting blessings.
-People believe that the unseen forces actually exist in the frontier which we never realized before.
+Your faith consists of the energies of loving and compassionate thoughts instead of requesting blessings.
+People believe that the unseen forces actually exist in the frontier, which we never realized before.

-But, in what way does meditation differ from prayer?
-In fact, the meditation is meant for our higher self, instead of our higher being.
-Also, meditation is in our mind’s silence that goes in the unknown, giving rewards to the ones that practice it openly and peacefully.
+But in what way does meditation differ from prayer?
+In fact, the meditation is meant for our higher self instead of our higher being.
+Also, meditation is in our mind’s silence that goes into the unknown, giving rewards to the ones that practice it openly and peacefully.

 Meditation, which is silent, deeply focused, and expansive, does not ask for anything, but it only listens.
 Meditation is listening to the silence or space between our thoughts.
 Also, it will elevate the person that practices it to a better self-awareness and more peacefulness and clarity during the day.